 Women in Sport in Socialist Realism Art

 The way that artists represented women and sport during the 1930s was dramatically different in the Soviet Union.
 That is to say, Socialist Realism was a style of art that defined this period of Russian history.
 The art displayed a glorified depiction of communist values, expressing ideas of emancipation and freedom.

 As the official art form, scenes of everyday life were underlined with idealized aspects.
 With these paintings, the Russian people were promised a brighter future.
 A 2017 exhibition at the Royal Academy in London portrayed just how important these posters were, as part of a much larger propaganda.

 Her athletic body projected the idea that women, like men, should become strong.
-The poster is forward-thinking in the sense that it shows a woman assuming a male position, the participant of sport.
-However, these posters did not reflect a reality, but instead were produced to make people believe that they would have a better future.
+The poster is forward-thinking in the sense that it shows a woman assuming a male position, the sport participant.
+However, these posters did not reflect reality but instead were produced to make people believe that they would have a better future.

 Similarly, Deineka’s painting Expanse displays women in athletic clothing, running freely through the beautiful expanse of water and landscape.
 This image was also used to remind women that, like men, they too should become athletes.

 However, these paintings purposefully overlook and contradict the terrible realities of the Soviet Union.
 But they certainly provide a unique perspective on the role of women in sports within art.
 Although they reflect an ideology, they certainly physically display both women and men involved in the same sports.
 That is to say, for perhaps the first time, they are physically encouraged to participate in male activity.